What you need to Know: Provincial Election 2024

 Leadership Debate

-The debate will be moderated by Merelda Fiddler, assistant professor of Indigenous Communication at First Nations University of Canada.
-NDP Leader Carla Beck and Saskatchewan Party Leader Scott Moe will face off on a variety of topics vital to Saskatchewanians.
+Merelda Fiddler, an assistant professor of Indigenous Communication at First Nations University of Canada, moderated the debate.
+NDP Leader Carla Beck and Saskatchewan Party Leader Scott Moe debated a variety of topics vital to Saskatchewanians.

 Register to vote

-Being registered ahead of time makes voting faster.
+Being registered ahead of time speeds up voting.
 The deadline to register early is October 19.
-Eligible voters can also register in-person at a voting location during an election.
+Eligible voters can also register in person at a voting location during an election.

 How to register to vote in the provincial election?